mulesoft-assets/template-sfdc2db-account-bidirectional-sync/README.md

 + sfdc.watermark.default.expression `2014-02-25T11:00:00.000Z`
 + database.watermark.default.expression `2014-02-25T11:00:00.000Z`
 This properties are important ones, as they configure what should be the start point of the synchronization for each system.
 The date format accepted in SFDC Query Language is either *YYYY-MM-DDThh:mm:ss+hh:mm* or you can use Constants.
 [More information about Dates in SFDC](http://www.salesforce.com/us/developer/docs/officetoolkit/Content/sforce_api_calls_soql_select_dateformats.htm)
 As a default value for this default properties we provide a groovy expression that starts checking for updates since almost the moment where the template is started (you can check an example [here](https://github.com/mulesoft/template-sfdc2db-account-bidirectional-sync/blob/master/src/main/resources/common.properties#L6))

+### Date transformation-related properties
+As the template uses some date fields in its logic (e.g. deciding whether to apply an update or not) some common format for doing comparisons between them is need.
+The convention defined is to do the comparison using org.joda.time.DateTime as the common date interface.
+In order to transform date values provided to DateTime values, the template must include a definition for the following values.

++ sfdc.date.format `yyyy-MM-dd\\'T\\'HH:mm:ss.SSSZ`
+Salesforce retrieves its dates (e.g. LastModifiedDate) as Strings.
+This template recives as a parameter the String format String date has in order to get a DateTime object that represents the same moment.

++ database.date.offset `-00:00`
+In the Database case, the object retrieved is a Date, and what needs to be done in order to get a DateTime object that represents the same time of the moment given is being aware of the Database offset.

 ### SalesForce Connector configuration
 + sfdc.username `jorge.drexler@mail.com`